davletovb/neva/README.md

   aggregate UTF-8 bytes of retained messages and evicts oldest turns as needed.
   A single newest message larger than either byte ceiling is safely truncated with a `...[truncated]` marker, while the live response returned by the agent remains unchanged.
+Direct edits to the public `turns` list are reconciled on the next `record_turn()` or serialization call so aggregate accounting cannot stay stale.
 Live providers receive a recent-turn window as chat messages, not the full stored transcript.
 Checkpoint callers can additionally opt into `CheckpointLimits(max_depth=..., max_nodes=..., max_string_bytes=..., max_total_string_bytes=...)` on `Environment.snapshot()/restore()` and `create/save/load_snapshot()`.
   Loads preflight structure and JSON string-token size before UTF-8 decode and parsing; `max_bytes=` remains the separate exact serialized-file ceiling.
+  Limit violations raise `ValueError` with the violated ceiling named in the message.
 These are resource ceilings for the existing monolithic JSON checkpoint format, not an OS memory limit or a streaming JSON parser.
 - **Long-Term Memory Integrations**: Plug in semantic vector stores like FAISS to give agents durable recall of historical conversations and research notes.
 - **Input hygiene, not a security boundary**: Prompts are length-capped and